MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPTranslationServiceApplicationProxy.md

 ### -PartitionMode
 Specifies that the service application restrict data by site group.
-After the PartitionMode parameter is set and the service application is created, it cannot be changed
+After the PartitionMode parameter is set and the service application is created, it cannot be changed.

 ```yaml
 Type: SwitchParameter